Percolation games, probabilistic cellular automata, and the hard-core model: Trapping games and the hard-core model

 If $v\in W_i$ where $i\ne k\newmod m$, then by Lemma \ref{lemma:DkDk+1}(a) and (b), $f_{k+1}^{-1}(v)=f_k^{-1}(v)\in S_{k+1}\cup \dots \cup S_{k+m-1}$.
 Thus $\sigma_{k+1}(v)=\sigma_k(v)$.
 So the only sites in $D$ which can change their value between the configuration $\sigma_{k+1}$ and the configuration $\sigma_k$ are those in $W_{k\newmod m}$.
 Consider such a $v\in W_{k\newmod m}$, and let $x=f^{-1}_k(v)$ so that $x\in S_k$ (by Lemma \ref{lemma:DkDk+1}(b)) and $\sigma_k(v)=\gamma(x)$.

 Translating (\ref{01recursion}) and using Lemma \ref{lemma:DkDk+1}(c) gives that for $v\in W_{k\newmod m}$:

-Each bit of randomness (the information about whether $x\in S_k$ is open or closed) is used only once.
-Since each $x$ is closed with probability $p$ independently, we have that the conditional distribution of $\sigma_k$ given $\sigma_{k+1}, \sigma_{k+2},\dots, \sigma_K$ is precisely that obtained by performing a hard-core update of the vertex class $W_{k\newmod m}$.
+Each bit of randomness (the information about whether $x\in S_k$ is an open site or a trap) is used only once.
+Since each $x$ is a trap with probability $p$ independently, we have that the conditional distribution of $\sigma_k$ given $\sigma_{k+1}, \sigma_{k+2},\dots, \sigma_K$ is precisely that obtained by performing a hard-core update of the vertex class $W_{k\newmod m}$.

 Now let $\mu$ be a Gibbs distribution for the hard-core model on $D$.
 By choosing the distribution of the boundary condition $(\gamma(x): x\in S_K\cup\cdots\cup S_{K+m-1})$ correspondingly, we can arrange that $\sigma_K$ has distribution $\mu$.
 But then since $\mu$ is invariant under the hard-core updates, $\sigma_k$ has distribution $\mu$ for all $k<K$ also.